Skip to content

 runner.getProvisionedSchemas(); // ["acme_corp", "globex", ...]

-You can create a service that automatically creates all tenant schemas when the app starts.
+You can create a service that provisions all known tenants on application startup:

 typescript